propelorm/Propel/cookbook/symfony2/mastering-symfony2-forms-with-propel.markdown

 our books.
 For the moment, just ignore the relation with `Author` objects.

->**Quickly generate a form type with Symfony2**<br />If you want a form type generated from a model, you can use the Symfony2 console.
+>**Quickly generate a form type with Symfony2**<br />If you want a form type generated from a Model, you can use the Symfony2 console.
 For the following example, the command is : `php app/console propel:form:generate @AcmeLibraryBundle Book`.

 {% highlight php %}
 <?php